Suicide and Compulsory Mental Care

 People involved in the project

 The principal investigator of the project is John Wallert, clinical psychologist and assistant professor at the Department of Clinical Neuroscience, KI.
 He has expertise in registry-based research and predictive modelling.
 Christian Rück, co-PI, psychiatrist and Professor at the Department of Clinical Neuroscience, KI.
 He has expertise in leading large clinical and multimodal projects to completion and implementation.
 Leoni Grossmann, MSc.
 Roles: PhD student, data preprocessing, analysis, and writing on descriptive modelling and risk factor estimation.
+Björn Bråstad, amanuens, clinical psychologist in training.
+Fredrik Johansson, PhD.
+Role: Statistical modelling and study design.
 Robin Fondberg, PhD, psychologist.
 Roles: postdoc, data preprocessing, analysis and writing on causal inference with observational data.
 Lorena Fernández de la Cruz, co-PI, is a senior researcher at KI with expertise in register-based research including suicide and risk factors in psychiatric populations.
 Professor Seena Fazel, co-PI, Oxford University is a world-renowned expert in forensic psychiatry.
 Professor Fazel also does pioneering work on risk prediction tools for suicide and risk behaviours.
 Bo Runeson, KI, will provide the team with expertise in suicidology.
 David Mataix-Cols, Professor at KI, a highly cited researcher with 20 years of experience in psychiatric research, including suicide risk in common mental disorders.
 Julia Boberg is a clinical psychologist and PhD student.
 Roles: study design, data analysis, and interpretation.
 Paul Lichtenstein, Professor in genetic epidemiology and study director of the Department of Medical Epidemiology and Biostatistics (MEB) at KI.
 Professor Lichtenstein is a top-cited researcher with extensive experience of large-scale studies using nationwide registers, hereditary study designs, and genetic data.
 Role: Study design, result interpretation, general methodological expertise.
 Magnus Boman, Professor in Intelligent Software Systems and a computational epidemiologist at the Royal Institute of Technology.
 James Crowley, Associate Professor in Genetics at the University of North Carolina at Chapel Hill (UNC-Chapel Hill) and affiliated to KI.
 Role: Expertise in biological inheritance.
 Matthew Halvorsen, post doc at UNC-Chapel-Hill.
 Role: Cluster computing.
 Ekaterina Ivanova, clinical psychologist and post doc at KI.
 Role: Data management.
-Associate Professor Niklas Juth, KI, is a philosopher and medical ethicist with expertise in the ethical issues involved in risk estimation and clinical decision making.
+Manne Sjöstrand is a psychiatrist and medical ethicist with expertise in the ethical issues involved in risk estimation and clinical decision making.

 Group members involved in the project